buildwithgrove/path/docusaurus/docs/operate/quickstart/path_cheatsheet.md

 :::

-### 1.2 Shannon Account Setup
+### 1.3 Setup Shannon Account

 Before starting a PATH instance, you will need to set up both a [Gateway](https://docs.pokt.network/pokt-protocol/the-shannon-upgrade/shannon-actors/gateways) and [Application](https://docs.pokt.network/pokt-protocol/the-shannon-upgrade/shannon-actors/sovereign-applications) account on Shannon.

-For a quick and easy way to set up a Shannon account, [see the Account Setup section of the Gateway Cheetsheet](https://dev.poktroll.com/operate/quickstart/gateway_cheatsheet).
+For a quick and easy way to set up your Shannon account, see [the Account Setup section of the Gateway Cheetsheet](https://dev.poktroll.com/operate/quickstart/gateway_cheatsheet).

 :::tip